Our Team

 Eden has an interest in speech sound disorders (phonological disorders and articulation), gestalt language processing (Autism), early language, and phonological awareness (pre-literacy skills).
 She believes in meeting the child at their current level and building on their strengths to support their communication goals, along with collaborating with family members and other professionals.

-She is registered with the Saskatchewan Association of Speech-Language Pathologists and Audiologists (SASLPA) and is a Clinically Certified Clinician with the American Speech-Language-Hearing Association (ASHA).
+She is registered with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK) and is a Clinically Certified Clinician with the American Speech-Language-Hearing Association (ASHA).

 Erin Sifert, MSc-SLP, Reg.
 SK